vic-ma/howtodismantle.github.io/_posts/2025-07-15-From-Factory-Floor-to-Chat-Window-Peakboard-Meets-Microsoft-Teams.md

 ### View replies button
 Next, we create a Building Blocks script for the *view replies* button.
 Here's how it works:
-1. Set the `ActiveChannelMessageID` variable to the ID of the message that the user wants to see replies for.
+1. Set the `ActiveChannelMessageID` variable to the ID of the message that the user wants to see the replies to.
 1. Reload the data flow for the replies.
-That way, the data flow generates the appropriate output for the new `ActiveChannelMessageID`.
+That way, the data flow updates its output for the new `ActiveChannelMessageID`.

 ### Display replies
-To display the replies, we use second styled list.
+To display the replies, we use a second styled list.
 It automatically makes itself visible when the `ActiveChannelMessageID` variable is set.
 It does this by using conditional formatting.
-For more details, you download the [PBMX file](/assets/2025-07-15/TeamsDemo.pbmx) for this example.
+For more details, check out the [PBMX](/assets/2025-07-15/TeamsDemo.pbmx) for this example.

 ![image](/assets/2025-07-15/055.png)